PHWD Water Quality

 Protection of Watersheds

-The SFRWS conducts watershed sanitary surveys for its Hetch Hetchy source annually and every five years for its local water sources and upcountry non-Hetch Hetchy sources.
-The latest sanitary surveys for the non-Hetch Hetchy watershed were completed in 2021 for the period of 2016-2020.
-All these surveys together with our stringent watershed protection management activities were completed with support from partner agencies including the National Park Service and the United States Forest Service.
-The purposes of these annual and quinquennial surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review the results of watershed management activities conducted in the preceding years.
+These surveys document the San Francisco Public Utility Commission’s (SFPUC) stringent watershed protection activities that are implemented with support from partner agencies including the National Park Service and the United States Forest Service.
+These surveys not only evaluate the sanitary conditions and water quality of the watersheds but also describe the results of watershed management activities conducted in the preceding years.
 Wildfire, wildlife, livestock, and human activities continue to be the potential contamination sources.
-You may contact the San Francisco District office of the State Water Resources Control Board’s Division of Drinking Water at 510-620-3474 for more information.
+You may contact the San Francisco District Office of the SWRCB Division of Drinking Water at 510-620-3474 for more information.

 Special Health Needs

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/ Acquired Immunodeficiency Syndrome or other immune system disorders, and some elderly people and infants, can be particularly at risk from infections.
+Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.

 Boron Detection Above Notification Level in Source Water